IgniteUI/igniteui-docfx/en/components/grid-selection.md

 #### Multiple Selection

-To enable multiple row selection, the `igx-grid` incorporates the `rowSelectable` property.
+To enable multiple row selection, the `igx-grid` exposes the `rowSelectable` property.
 Setting `rowSelectable` to `true` enables a select checkbox field on each row and in the grid header.
-The checkbox allows users to select multiple columns, with the selection persisting through scrolling, paging, and data operations such as sorting and filtering:
+The checkbox allows users to select multiple rows, with the selection persisting through scrolling, paging, and data operations such as sorting and filtering:

 ```html
     <igx-grid #grid1 [data]="remote | async" [primaryKey]="'ProductID'" [rowSelectable]="selection" (onSelection)="handleRowSelection($event)"
       [width]="'800px'" [height]="'600px'">
 ```

-*Note:* In order to have proper row selection and cell selection, while grid has remote virtualization, `primaryKey` should be defined
+*Note:* In order to have proper row selection and cell selection, while grid has remote virtualization, `primaryKey` should be provided.

 ### Methods